 These are perfect slots if you would like to come in and speak to our students, raising awareness of your company and opportunities, and help to increase our student aspirations.
-Hugely popular in 2021 – 2022, these slots were often utilised by apprenticeship providers or employers, advertising their openings and opportunities to our students.
-Our lunchtime careers stands are available every Tuesday lunchtime from 13:20pm – 14:00pm (set up from 13:00pm), throughout November to March.
+These slots are often utilised by apprenticeship providers or employers, advertising their recruitment openings and opportunities to our students.
+Our lunchtime careers stands are available every lunchtime from 13:30pm – 14:00pm (set up from 13:00pm).
 Set up in our reception foyer, we ask employers to bring marketing material such as banners, tablecloths, leaflets, and handouts to grab the attention of our students.
 Open to all of our students during their lunch break, please get in touch if you’d like to book a slot.

 EMPLOYABILITY SKILLS SUPPORT

 Throughout the academic year we run a number of workshops to support students prepare for the world of work and develop their employability skills.
 We are seeking employers to support mock interviews, cv and cover letter workshops, personal statement clinics, apprenticeship application workshops, LinkedIn workshops, mock assessment centres, psychometric testing insights and digital literacy skills such as email writing.
 These are often delivered in a variety of ways and can take shape via a one-hour workshop, or a whole day rotation of workshops.
 Please get in touch if you have employability skills resources that could be deployed to support these areas.